 Here is an example of collections being deleted from a credit report:

 Removing collections from your credit report can raise your credit scores dramatically.
 Keep reading to see how you can get similar results.

 It’s often the case that there are errors on collections accounts.
 Because they get passed back and forth so often, it is not uncommon for records to be mixed up.
 Your collections accounts may not have the right amount, the right date, or any number of mistakes that creditors don’t bother to fix.

 Debt collection agencies don’t care about what they do to your credit.
 They only care about what it takes to get you to pay up, and they are hoping that you don’t realize that the law is on your side!

-It is your legal right to dispute any mistakes on your credit report and that includes collections accounts with false information.
-But because the debt collection agencies can make it impossible to determine who owns your accounts, you will most often have to file the dispute multiple times, keeping track of each one.
+It is your legal right to dispute any mistakes on your credit report and that includes collections accounts with false information or even any accounts that you deem “questionable”.

-This is where having access to a credit repair professional can really make a difference.
+This is where hiring a credit repair company can really make a difference.
 They help most people to remove these collections by disputing the errors for you, which means you don’t have to directly contact any of the debt collection companies yourself.

 It also means that they handle all of the tracking necessary to ensure that these companies are complying with the FCRA and that your credit file does not contain errors like account re-aging and multiple listings for the same collections.

 If you aren’t sure where to start when it comes with disputing collections on your credit report, talk to one of our credit repair experts to get your questions answered.
 We offer a no-obligation consultation to explain just how we remove collections and what we can do to help in your specific situation.
 Get in touch with us today and stop going in circles with creditors over your collections accounts.

 Get Collections Removed from Your Credit Reports Now!